MohamedEL-gantery/Task-Tech-Graduation-Project-at-FCI-/readme.md

 - VSCode: A lightweight and powerful code editor, which provides a great development experience with features like IntelliSense, debugging, and Git integration.

 - Postman: A popular API testing tool that allows you to test and debug your API endpoints easily.

+- These tools greatly enhance the development experience and facilitate efficient coding, testing, and debugging processes.

+- Please note that the recommended Node.js version for this project is 18.16.1.

+Thank you for using Task-Tech!
+Happy trading!